 Depending on the type of request form that was used to submit the request, your experience will differ.

 When working with a Single Deliverable Request, or non-campaign request, you have the choice of accepting the request as a project, task, or proof.
-You have the opportunity to name your chosen work item differently than the request and assign requests for tasks and proofs to existing projects and requests for projects to existing campaigns.
+You can name your selected work item differently from the request and assign requests for tasks and proofs to existing projects, while requests for projects can be assigned to existing campaigns.

 The work item choices may be restricted depending on whether the user has the Create Project, Create Task, or Create Proof permissions.